syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 You can also map custom appointments data to our scheduler.

-Here steps to render meetings using `scheduler` control with respective custom data properties created in a class `Meeting`.
+Here steps to render meetings using `SfScheduler` control with respective custom data properties created in a class `Meeting`.

 * [Create an event Data Model](#creating-custom-class-for-appointments)
 * [Create view model](#create-view-model)